 Luchadormice, at it's core, is about a family of lucha libre wrestlers who love and care for one another.
 And, it is designed with families in mind.
 The illustrations are carefully and fastidiously crafted in crayon and, I believe, will be enjoyed by anyone regardless of reading level.
-The reading level of the text tests between 4-11 years old.
-More accurately between I Can Read Books and the first in the Harry Potter series.
+The book is most popular with kids from 2-7 years old.
+It fits nicely with a collection of I Can Read Books and Little Golden Books.

 As an avid reader I had moved on to reading John Grisham by age 11 and some of my students, as a former tutor to dyslexic, disgraphic, ADD, HA students, have good reason to keep working their way through Just So Stories and Little Monster books in high school.
 When tutoring, I found reading aloud together to be particularly helpful for everyone, in large part because the students picked the books and anything that sparks your personal enthusiasm will keep you engaged despite your difficulties.

 The visual component of my book is so important, in fact, that the story of Guapo, the lanky Mexican horned lizard who seeks out his heroes in hopes of becoming a luchador, is told exclusively visually whilst the world of the luchadormice is being introduced through both text and graphics.
 I have also tucked in some fun deep-cut, or easter egg, jokes that might spark a laugh from the parents or from readers who are already strong in both Spanish and English.
 Anyone who hops around the world, or spends a lot of time in border towns, like I do, may have a nostalgic or homey experience with this book.
 It feels very much like home to me.